staugur/Flask-PluginKit/docs/tutorial/filter.rst

 used as the filter name, but if an anonymous function is used, the filter name is <lambda>, which is unfriendly!

+So, if the format is list, the element type is allowed to be tuple, ie:
+[func1, (name, func2)], thus setting the name of the filter.

 The Flask-PluginKit loads filter via :meth:`~flask_pluginkit.PluginManager._filter_handler`, this method will detect filter rules and specific content.